AdobeDocs/experience-manager-64.nl-NL/help/sites-deploying/communities-repository-restructuring-in-aem-6-4.md

 ---
 title: Repositoregeling voor de herstructurering van AEM Communities in punt 6.4
-seo-title: Repositoregeling voor de herstructurering van AEM Communities in punt 6.4
+seo-title: Repository Restructuring for AEM Communities in 6.4
 description: Leer hoe u de noodzakelijke wijzigingen aanbrengt om te migreren naar de nieuwe dataopslagstructuur in AEM 6.4 voor Gemeenschappen.
-seo-description: Leer hoe u de noodzakelijke wijzigingen aanbrengt om te migreren naar de nieuwe dataopslagstructuur in AEM 6.4 voor Gemeenschappen.
+seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.4 for Communities.
 uuid: d161655f-4074-44a7-8d69-38e80934c58b
 products: SG_EXPERIENCEMANAGER/6.4/SITES
 content-type: reference